 1. for the owner or keeper of any dog to permit such dog to run at large.

-2. For an owner of a dog to let their dog go on private property without permission of the owner of that property.
+2. for the owner of a dog to let their dog go on private property without permission of the owner of that property.

 B. Violation Regardless of Precautions: The owner of any dog running at large shall be deemed in violation, regardless of the precautions taken to prevent the escape of the dog and to prohibit it from running at large regardless of whether or not such owner or person knows that the dog is running at large.